 AHstar = calcAH(Temp, tRH),

-# Difference in measured AH and AH*
+# Required AH change, difference between AH and AH*

 dAH = AHstar - AH,